 The first one I bought suffered from 'wandering blades' because it had no guide.

-Not only that but because these tools are designed to cut on the upward stroke there was a tendency for it to cause 'tearout' on the face side of the workpiece, unless marking/setting out and cutting from the back.
-This isn't always practical and increases the margin for error.
+Not only that but because these tools are designed to cut on the upward stroke there was a tendency for it to cause 'tear-out' on the face side of the work-piece, splintering the grain upwards and making a bit of a mess of whatever you were trying to cut.

 The final problem it suffered from was burning blades under high loads and when making fast repetitive cuts.

 Luckily, all these problems have been addressed by the larger manufacturers with anti-splinter inserts, oscillating blade actions, blade guides and downward cutting blades.

 When choosing yours look for one with adjustable speed settings as well as all the functions listed above.